KAZALCI OKOLJA

 Neutral

-In the last twenty years, occurrences of hydrological droughts of surface waters have become more frequent and intense compared to the previous period, and the variability between individual years has also increased.
-Very dry and very wet years alternate with intermediate periods of hydrologically normal years.
-The intensity of droughts during the growing season has become more frequent, although, in the last decade, it has been less intense than in the decade before.
+2024 was the second consecutive year with above-average water abundance, with no surface water drought observed in any season.
+However, over the past twenty years, hydrological droughts of surface waters have become both more frequent and more intense compared to previous periods, with greater variability between individual years.
+Very dry and very wet years now alternate with periods of hydrologically normal conditions.
+The drought intensity during the growing season has become more frequent, though it has been less severe in the past decade than in the previous one.

 Bad